 For example, with the Nissan extended warranty, you can only take your vehicle to a Nissan dealer for repairs.
 The extended warranty won’t cover repairs made by non-Nissan mechanics.
 While you may be thinking, That’s not a problem.
 I have multiple Nissan dealers in my area, remember you can’t choose where your vehicle breaks down.

 With so few options when it comes to dealer extended warranty plans, you may end up paying a high price for coverage that you don’t need.
 Learn how Nissan extended warranties from a third-party auto warranty company like CARCHEX can be customized for your driving habits and budget.

 Nissan offers three coverage plans for new and pre-owned vehicles under its Security+Plus extended warranty program.
 All Nissan extended service contracts are transferable for a fee, and your vehicle can be covered up to 8 years or 120,000 miles.
 If you aren’t satisfied, you may cancel your plan by mailed form.
 What does each plan entail?

-Gold Preferred plans cover all components except for tires, brake pads, spark plugs, and other routine maintenance items.
-This plan covers more than 2,140 parts.
+Gold Preferred plans are exclusionary contracts, meaning they cover almost all components except for tires, brake pads, spark plugs, and other routine maintenance items.

-All plans also include roadside assistance, car rental assistance, towing reimbursement, and trip interruption.
+All plans also include roadside assistance, but only Silver and Gold plans covers car rental reimbursement, towing reimbursement, and trip interruption.